Meet The Team

 When he’s not out skiing, day dreaming about skiing, talking about skiing, planning where to go skiing, tuning skis, and researching gear to use whilst skiing, Ben loves to snowmobile, mountain bike, hike, camp, fly fish, eat cheese, collect (and drink) wine and tell atrocious dad jokes.
 Did we mention he likes to ski?

 Favorite ski experience: I think heli-skiing in Bella Coola, BC was the most spectacular trip I’ve ever been on.
 Huge mountains, deep powder, sunshine and incredible food — it had it all.
 I already have my next trip booked!

 Favorite piece of gear: Ski straps, I never leave the house without them.
 They are seemingly made of kryptonite and I’ve used them to fix skis, boots, bindings, bags and even to limp home a broken snowmobile 25km through the backcountry.
 Tie it around your leg and you’ll always have one handy, plus they only cost $5 — bargain!

-Favorite après-ski drink and snack: Fried chicken and champagne, of course.
+Favorite après-ski drink and snack: Fried chicken and champagne.
 Trust me, it’s a thing.

 What’s on your bucket list: I’ve always dreamed of ice climbing then skiing down an iceberg, and would definitely love to do some ski mountaineering in Antarctica.
 Our incredible Sail and Ski Touring Experience in the Lyngen Alps, Norway is definitely next on the list for me though.
-Off skis, I plan to mountain bike in the Himalayas and hike Kilimanjaro in the next few years.
-I’m still trying to convince my partner to take 6 months off to hike the Pacific Crest Trail from Canada down to Mexico together!
+Off skis, I’m still trying to convince my partner to take 6 months off to hike the Pacific Crest Trail from Canada down to Mexico together!